-These good bugs are ready to lend a helping hand in your yard and garden by keeping the destructive and harmful pests away.
+These beneficial insects are ready to lend a helping hand in your yard and garden by keeping the destructive and harmful pests away.

 Lacewing larvae do a great job of eating aphids.
 But while ladybugs, the other famous aphid eaters, tend to spread themselves out over a large area, lacewings set themselves apart by staying in a more concentrated section, which can really take care of those pests.
 You can buy larvae online, but growing a pollinator-friendly garden attracts them naturally.
 Make sure you add these super fragrant flowers that pollinators love.

 Sometimes known as lady beetles or ladybirds, these insects have an aphid-eating reputation for good reason.
 But they also help keep other nuisance pests, such as mites and mealybugs, under control.
 If you notice a large number of ladybug-like beetles around a window or in your home, don’t blame ladybugs!
 You’re probably actually dealing with Asian lady beetles, an invasive and mostly harmful species.
 Check out 10 more things you didn’t know about ladybugs.

 All bee species are important pollinators, which are largely responsible for the seeds, nuts, berries, fruits and other plant foods that form the bottom of the food chain, feeding both people and wildlife.
 So don’t be so quick to shoo these beneficial insects away.
 You’ll want to welcome wasps as well.
 Avid predators, they’re constantly patrolling, picking your garden clean of pests.

 Discover 8 bugs you should never kill in your garden.

 Butterflies and moths are attractive; they’re also important pollinators.
 Even better, their caterpillars attract birds.
 More than 95 percent of backyard birds rely on caterpillars as a primary food for their young.
 Attracting these insects to your garden essentially means attracting more birds.
 Do birds eat bees, mosquitoes and butterflies?